 Under modern business conditions, it’s almost impossible to work without software.
 Applications are everywhere.
 Managers use them to control workflow, accountants calculate expenses, and customers access providers via dedicated interfaces.
 Spending on enterprise software grows constantly and may exceed $500 billion by 2020.
+While the importance of various digital tools is undeniably beneficial, it enables new challenges.
+What if a banking server stops working?
+Or a database with all the customers’ details crashes?
+With great convenience, software tools deliver great risks.
+And it’s crucial to know about them and enable effective risk management.

 Our experts have completed a few projects focused on software security.
 In this guide, they share this knowledge.
 You will learn about risk management basics, software security total risk management (SSTRM) model, and IT risk register.
 As well, we will talk about the most important security trends for 2020.